Super Bowl V

 Due to its blunders, the game is often regarded among the worst Super Bowls played, but is also recognized as the title the Colts needed after losing Super Bowl III.

 Background

+Host selection process

 The NFL awarded Super Bowl V to Miami on March 17, 1970, at the owners' meeting held in Honolulu.
 It marked the third Super Bowl to be played in the Orange Bowl.
 Three cities submitted bids: Miami, New Orleans, and Los Angeles (Coliseum).
 A potential bid by Pasadena (Rose Bowl) failed to materialize, and Houston (Astrodome) dropped out due to scheduling conflicts with conventions.

 Baltimore Colts

 The Colts were an unspectacular but well-balanced veteran team, led by 37-year-old star quarterback Johnny Unitas.
 He had regained his starting spot on the team in 1969 upon recovering from an injury that led him to miss the majority of the 1968 season.
 Unitas played inconsistently during the 1970 regular season; he threw for 2,213 yards, but recorded more interceptions than touchdowns.
 He also had injury problems, missing two regular season games and giving Earl Morrall more significant playing time.
 Morrall put up better statistics (792 yards, 9 touchdowns, 4 interceptions, and a 97.6 passer rating), but head coach Don McCafferty decided to start Unitas for the playoffs.
 (According to Jim O'Brien, Morrall was just as good as Unitas in the players' opinion.)

 In addition, Baltimore had three solid weapons in the passing game: wide receivers Eddie Hinton and Roy Jefferson, and future Hall of Fame tight end John Mackey combined for 119 receptions, 1,917 yards, and 15 touchdowns.
 In the backfield, running back Norm Bulaich was the team's top rusher with 426 yards and 3 touchdowns, while also catching 11 passes for another 123 yards.

 The Colts' main strength was their defense.
 Pro Bowl defensive tackle Bubba Smith anchored the line.
 Behind him, the Colts had two outstanding linebackers: Pro Bowler Mike Curtis, who recorded 5 interceptions, and Ted Hendricks.
 In the secondary, Pro Bowl safety Jerry Logan recorded 6 interceptions for 92 return yards and 2 touchdowns, while safety Rick Volk had 4 interceptions for 61 return yards.

 Don Klosterman, formerly with San Diego, Kansas City, and Houston in the AFL, became the Colts' general manager in 1970.
 Future Colts GM Ernie Accorsi was the public relations director.

 Baltimore finished the regular season winning the AFC East with an 11–2–1 record, the best in the AFC.
 Only the Minnesota Vikings had a better record among all NFL teams at 12–2.